7 Tips To Create A Converting Landing Page

 Faster websites lead to better customer experience, but with landing pages, the importance of speed becomes even more clear.

-The top landings have a load time of 0-2 seconds, and the first five seconds of your page load speed has the highest impact.
+The top landings have a load time of 0-2 seconds, and the first five seconds of your page load speed have the highest impact.
 Website conversion rates drop by an average of 4.42% for each additional load time up to five seconds.

 Having faster load speeds also improves your SEO, and increases your search ranking.

-Basically, a faster website will not only make your pages convert more visitors but will also increase your organic traffic as a result of having better search engine rankings.
+A faster website will not only make your pages convert more visitors but will also increase your organic traffic as a result of having better search engine rankings.

 So, always test your landing to see if it is loading fast enough.
 And if not, consider investing in a fast infrastructure for your website.
 With that, you can both increase your sales and take your digital marketing journey to the next level thanks to better SEO and conversion rates.